 Looking after dry bags

 Keep in mind that lightweight dry bags are not designed for rough treatment and abuse.
-They need to be inside a backpack for protection when on the move, and anything hard-edged or pointed, inside or outside of them, needs to be wrapped to avoid punctures in the fabric.
+They need to be inside a backpack for protection when on the move, and anything hard-edged or pointed – such as your multitool – needs to be wrapped to avoid punctures in the fabric.

 Thicker dry bags are more robust, but still avoid sharp things going anywhere near them.
-All the damage I’ve done to heavy dry bags has come from abrasion – putting holes into the fabric from long periods rubbing against something hard in a kayak, or on a bike rack.
-I’ve learned to pad them on the outside at any point they might rub, and to add duct tape patches to the outside if necessary.
+Most of the damage we’ve done to heavy dry bags comes from abrasion – putting holes into the fabric from long periods rubbing against something hard in a kayak, or on a bike rack.
+We’ve learned to pad them on the outside at any point they might rub, and to add duct tape patches to the outside if necessary.

 Dry bags can be patched and repaired with similar fabrics and a flexible, waterproof glue but there’s always a question mark hanging over the reliability of a mend.